header 1

 1. The duties of such Chapter officers shall be as set out for National Officers mutatis mutandi and any others that it deems fit to add at a Chapter meeting.

-3. Each Chapter shall keep up-to-date records of all its activities and finances.
+3. Each Chapter shall keep an up-to-date record of its activities.

 4. Where a Chapter’s by-law or any part of it is contrary to or in conflict with the provisions of this Constitution, the said Chapter by-law shall be void to the extent of the inconsistency or conflict.